Rishi Sunak surprises commuters as he sells poppies in Westminster Tube station

 Rishi Sunak has surprised commuters by selling poppies at Westminster Tube station in central London.

-The Prime Minister joined several Army personnel and civil servant Stephen le Roux to raise money for the Royal British Legion’s (RBL’s) annual Poppy Appeal at around 8am on Thursday.
+The Prime Minister joined several Army personnel and civil servant Stephen le Roux to raise money for the Royal British Legion’s (RBL) annual Poppy Appeal at around 8am on Thursday.

 Mr Sunak was seen holding a tray full of poppies and talking to members of the public during the brief appearance to which no media was invited.